Campbell-Muscle-Lab/GelBox/docs/pages/installation/installation.md

 * TOC
 {:toc}

-Users can use GelBox 3 by either cloning the repository or installing the stand alone application.
+Users can use GelBox either through MATLAB or as a stand alone application.
+The installation files for both approaches can be downloaded or obtained by cloning the GitHub repository.